patriksimek/node-ctask/README.md

 ```

 In this example, ctask will execute one task per second up to 4 concurrent tasks
-(depends on number of workers spawned).
+(depend on number of workers spawned).
 Each task will end after 5 seconds and its
 worker will be released to perform a new task.

-Number of concurrent tasks is alway equal to number of spawned workers.
+Number of concurrent tasks is always equal to number of spawned workers.
 You can spawn
-and destroy workers during execution.
+and destroy workers as you wish.
+If you destroy all workers, the task with shared mode will
+not run.

+You can use ctask in single threaded environment with disabled task sharing.

 ### Controling tasks